 Began 2018 email@example.com | ext.
 266

 Dorm & Recreation Aide

 Director of Food Services

-Mrs. Fox earned her LPN from BOCES and is currently working towards her RN.
+Mrs. Fox earned her LPN from BOCES.
 Prior to joining Maplebrook, she worked as school nurse at the Hotchkiss School.
 She is a member of the Facilities and Safety Committee and is looking forward to working with MBS students and staff.

-Mrs. Fox has an apartment on campus and lives in Millerton with her husband, Ricardo, their two daughters, Fernanda and Tatianna, their dog, Buddy, and cat, Tobi.
+Mrs. Fox has an apartment on campus and lives in Millerton with her husband, Ricardo, their two daughters, Fernanda and Tatianna, their dog, GG and their cat, Tobi.

 “When you’re a nurse, you know that every day you will touch a life or a life will touch yours.”